sitedata/checklyhq.com/site/content/docs/integrations/terraform.md

     parent: "Integrations"
 ---

 You can use [Hashicorp's Terraform](https://www.terraform.io/) to create and manage your checks.
-This allows you to keep the definition of your checks entirely in your code repository.
+This allows you to:

+1. Specify your monitoring infrastructure as code, and have it live in source control.
+2. Manage large numbers of checks efficiently and without manual intervention.

+If you have a complex active monitoring setup that often need updating, Terraform is our recommended solution.

-## Getting started
+## Installation

 To get started, install the latest version of the Checkly Terraform provider from the [Terraform registry](https://registry.terraform.io/providers/checkly/checkly/latest).

 ![Terraform registry](/docs/images/integrations/terraform_registry.png)

-Your `main.tf` file should look similar to the following:
+Your `main.tf` file will look similar to the following:

 ```terraform
 variable "checkly_api_key" {}